Stephen-Seo/mpd_info_screen/README.md

 - [ ] UTF-8 Non-ascii font support
 - [x] Support for album art not embedded but in the same directory

+## MPD Version

+To get album art from the image embedded with the audio file, the "readpicture" protocol command is queried from MPD, which was added in version 0.22 of MPD.
+It is uncertain when the "albumart" protocol command was added (this command fetches album art that resides in cover.jpg/cover.png in the same directory as the audio file).
+This means that older versions of MPD may not return album art to display.

 # Legal stuff

 Uses dependency [ggez](https://github.com/ggez/ggez) which is licensed under the